Mild cough to sneezing: Here is what people are worried about the most

 Masks to social distancing: The security nightmare that COVID-19 is posing

-"An overwhelming majority of the respondentsagreed that they discourage unverified forwarded messages about COVID-19 on social media," says the study.
+"An overwhelming majority of the respondents agreed that they discourage unverified forwarded messages about COVID-19 on social media," says the study.

-It also found that 41 per centof the respondents were not doing any physical activity, like yoga, during the lockown period, while another 19 per cent were not sure about engaging themselves in physical activities.
+It also found that 41 per cent of the respondents were not doing any physical activity, like yoga, during the lockdown period, while another 19 per cent were not sure about engaging themselves in physical activities.

 Besides, 57 per cent of the respondents were not engaged in any mind-calming practices like meditation, and 18 per cent were not sure about taking up meditative practices, the study said.

-The respondents included 145 men and 86 women, aged 18 and above, with nearly 60 per cent of them residing in non- metro cities and rest from metros.
+The respondents included 145 men and 86 women, aged 18 and above, with nearly 60 per cent of them residing in non-metro cities and rest from metros.

 8 unusual symptoms of coronavirus to watch out for

-About 47.62 per cent of the respondents were employed in private or government sectors, and the remaining included students, retired persons and homemakers.
+About 47.62 per cent of the respondents were employed in private or government sectors, and the remaining included students retired persons and homemakers.